AVS-Orchestration/avs-toolkit/.github/ISSUE_TEMPLATE/user-story.md

+---
+name: User Story
+about: Smallest unit of releasable value for new development.
+title: ''
+labels: ''
+assignees: ''

+---
 **as_a:**  user, protagonist of this story
 **i_want:**  what the user wants to achieve **so_that:**  why the user wants to achieve this